krishnaacharyaa/wanderlust/.github/CONTRIBUTING.md

     git remote -v
     ```

+5. **For every individual PR follow these 2 steps:**
-5. To stay up to date with the central repository:
+    -  To stay up to date with the central repository:

        ```sh
-    git pull upstream master
+       git pull upstream main
        ```

-6. Checkout a private from your main Branch
+    - Checkout a private from your main Branch

        ```sh
        # Switch to the main branch
        git switch main

        # Pull down any upstream changes
        git pull

        # Create a new branch to work on
        git switch --create bugfix/1234-name-of-the-issue
        ```

 Commit your changes, then push the branch to your fork with `git push -u fork` and open a pull request on [the Wanderlust repository](https://github.com/krishnaacharyaa/wanderlust) following the template provided.